dhbw-stginf16a/algorithms/README.md

 Those with a tick are implemented and tested.
 Other may be implemented but lack a unit test.

+Untested code may not work or compile at all - so be careful.

 ## Running
 To run the tests execute `make && ./test`.